clojurewerkz/monger.docs/articles/integration.md

 ## What version of Monger does this guide cover?

-This guide covers Monger 1.5.
+This guide covers Monger 1.6 (including beta releases).

 ## Overview